john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 #### Citations

-> NOTE: A full citation of this article is in progress, but will take me some time.
+> NOTE: A full citation of this article is in progress.

 1. The Silmarillion - Ainulindalë
 2. The Silmarillion - Valaquenta